Nar & Phu Trekking

 Permits are not allowed to be applied for by single trekkers.
 In order to obtain entry permits into Nar Phu Valley treks are required to take at least two people with them.
 In addition, the government-registered local trekking agency must submit all official legal documents that include tax-clear certificates, the Government Training License Holder’s Guide, license certificates, and proof of insurance coverage.

-Phu valley is situated at 4050 meters above sea level, and Nar village is located at 4120 meters above sea level.
-While travelling along the Nar Phu trek Nepal trail one is able to observe beautiful scenery mountains great views of Annapurna ranges, Annapurna II, Himlung Himal, Saribung peak, Gangapurna, and Tilicho Peak, as well as journey via waterfall, Nar Khola, Marsyngdi river, beautiful river junction.
+Phu Valley is situated at 4050 meters above sea level, and Nar Village is located at 4120 meters above sea level.
+While traveling along the Nar Phu trek Nepal trail one is able to observe beautiful scenery mountains great views of the Annapurna ranges, Annapurna II, Himlung Himal, Saribung Peak, Gangapurna, and Tilicho Peak, as well as journey via waterfall, Nar Khola, Marsyngdi river, beautiful river junction.

 The people from Nar and Phu villages speak Tibetan and some Nepali, they are Buddhists, and a member of the Nar Phu village community was counted by the Nepal government in 2011 as 362 residents.
 Although in villages Nar and Phu there are only 86 households, most of the residents are Indian and have come to the country for business and trade.
 As well as yak herding being the main occupation here, there are also those who grow barley, wheat, and buckwheat on a small scale.
 Despite being heavily influenced by Tibetan, the language spoken by the people of Nar and Phu is different from its Tibetan counterparts both phonologically and lexically.